rms-code/Data-Analysis-and-Tracking-Tool/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Classifications:
-Empty groups in active directory used as 'tagging' for classifying folders.
+Empty groups in active directory used as 'tagging' for classifying folders. ##### Make sure you make the below groups in AD!

 Current Default Classification Groups: